queryluke/masseffect-5e-data/data/rules/movement-position.md

 |Gargantuan|<me-distance length="20" numOnly /> by <me-distance length="20" abbr /> or larger|

 #### Space
-A creature's space is the area in meters that it effectively controls in combat, not an expression of its physical dimensions.
-A typical Medium creature isn't 2 meters wide, for example, but it does control a space that wide.
-If a Medium asari stands in a 2‐meter-wide doorway, other creatures can't get through unless the asari lets them.
+A creature's space is the area in <me-distance length="0"/> that it effectively controls in combat, not an expression of its physical dimensions.
+A typical Medium creature isn't <me-distance length="5" /> wide, for example, but it does control a space that wide.
+If a
+Medium asari stands in a <me-distance length="5" adj />-wide doorway, other creatures can't get through unless the asari lets them.

 A creature's space also reflects the area it needs to fight effectively.
 For that reason, there's a limit to the number of creatures that can surround another creature in combat.
-Assuming Medium combatants, eight creatures can fit in a 2-meter radius around another one.
+Assuming Medium combatants, eight creatures can fit in a <me-distance length="5" adj />
+radius around another one.

 Because larger creatures take up more space, fewer of them can surround a creature.
 If five Large creatures crowd around